bhnord/activities/events.md

 Join EA staff for a leisurely walk through the Esplanade, enjoying the beautiful landscape and scenery that it has to offer.

-### Music Bingo @ CanalSide (Tu)

-Get ready to tap your toes and test your musical knowledge with Musical Bingo, a captivating game show that combines the thrill of bingo with the charm of melodies.

-### 30+ Trivia Nights in Boston

-A little friendly competition can be good for you.
+### Jamaica Pond Fun Run (Sa)

+Jamaica Pond parkrun is a free, weekly, timed 5k around Jamaica Pond for people of all ages.

 ### Drag Trivia @ Roxy’s (Mo)

 Roxy's Arcade (21+)hosts "I'm Right" Drag Trivia Night EVERY MONDAY with Missy Steak.

-### Jamaica Pond Fun Run (Sa)

-Jamaica Pond parkrun is a free, weekly, timed 5k around Jamaica Pond for people of all ages.

 ### FREE 5k @ Danehy Park (Sa)

 parkrun is a FREE 5k and takes place every Saturday morning at Danehy Park in Cambridge.

+### Rozzie Winter Farmers Mkt (Su)

+Roslindale Village Main Street is thrilled to announce the return of its Winter Farmers Market for another season!

 ### Karaoke @ Sidebar (Th-Sa)